jiwon-seattle/Prime-Shifting-Functional-Programming/README.md

 ## Comments on Functional Programming

 I encountered many erros regarding maximum call stack excess.
 When calling a certain much amount of iteration, I would use iterative function such as for loop.
+It also takes longer than iterative method.

 ## Screenshots